 Figure 1.
 Agarose gel electrophoresis analysis of PCR products of reactions performed with F3 and B3 outer primers and selected bacterial, archaeal and fungal DNA as templates.
-All the components in the PCR reactions were the same except for F3/B3 primers which were (a) Methanococcus (Mco), (b) Methanoculleus (Mcu)(c) Methanothermobacter (Mth).
+All the components in the PCR reactions were the same except for F3/B3 primers which were (a) Methanoculleus (Mcu), (b) Methanothermobacter (Mth), (c) Methanococcus (Mco), (d) Methanobrevibacter (Mbr).
 Bacterial DNA templates (blue line) from Escherichia coli (lane 1), Staphylococcus epidermidis (lane 2), and Bacillus sp.
 3PL (lane 3).
 Archaeal DNA templates (orange line) from Methanococcus maripaludis (lane 4), Methanoculleus marisnigri (lane 5) and Methanothermobacter thermoautotrophicus (lane 6), eukaryotic DNA was extracted from wheat root rhizobiome (green line, lane 7).
+For (d) eDNA from stool samples was used as a template (yellow line, lanes 1-8).
 A non-template control (NTC) was included in all assays.

 3.3.
 Specificity of full LAMP assays